smoothtom/numeral-system-converter/README.md

 ## Things to code
 * Binary to decimal conversion -> DONE ( fix the first zero problem )
 * Decimal to binary conversion -> DONE
-* Decimal to octal conversion
+* Decimal to octal conversion -> DONE
-* Octal to decimal conversion
+* Octal to decimal conversion -> DONE
-* Binary to octal conversion
+* Binary to octal conversion -> in progress
 * Octal to binary conversion